Lincoln Case: Character history

 Linc Case was introduced in the episode "Fifty Miles From Home," first telecast on March 22, 1963.
 He is established as a native of the fictional town of Landor, Texas.
 He gives his age as 26 in an episode aired in early 1964; he is therefore most likely meant to be about 25 when we first meet him.

-Linc arrives in Houston on his way home after finishing a tour of duty which included an escape from a Vietnam P.O.W. camp.
+Linc arrives in Houston on his way home after finishing a tour of duty which included an escape from a Vietnam administered POW camp.
 He has been in the army for six years, and has been granted leave.
 While in Houston, Linc is physically harassed by a group of young collegians.
 His temper snaps, and he viciously attacks the youths, using advanced judo techniques mastered during his military career.
 Linc injures several of them, and maims for life a promising young basketball star.

 An enraged Tod Stiles, a friend of some of the youths that Linc attacked, follows Linc back to his hometown, where a hero's welcome has been prepared for him.
 Tod and Linc fight to a draw when Linc holds himself back from using his judo on Tod.
 The two then come to a mutual respect for each other.
 Linc then pays a visit to his mother and relates some of his experiences in the war to her, including an incident in which a Vietnamese family sacrificed their own lives to hide him from the enemy.
 Linc tells his mother that he has no desire to attend the ceremonies for him, since the people of the town, in which Linc grew up a loner and outsider, cannot possibly understand or relate to his experiences.
 He also announces his attempt to search for meaning in his own life, and accordingly decides to join up with Tod and wander the country with him.
 Linc is still technically on leave from the army for his first several appearances, before finally making the decision to resign and become a civilian in the episode "Peace, Pity, Pardon".